BatchSource/PytchScript/README.md

 ## Installation

-Clone the repository and unzip it somewhere in your desktop.
-That folder will contain all the necessary files to run and compile a Pytch file.
+Download the latest verision of Pytch.
+This file will contain all the necessary files to run and compile a Pytch file.
 You do not need to install any development software.

+You can start the Pytch23 console just by opening the executable.

+To run a file, just drag & drop the file you wish to run over it.

 If you want to execute a pytch command in a batch file, you can either add pytch to the `%path%` variable or move `Pytch23.exe` to the same directory as the batch file.
 You can execute commands in batch like this: `pytch23 -c say Hello World`.

-You can start the Pytch23 console just by opening the executable.

-To run a file, just drag & drop the file you wish to run over it.

 ## Getting Started
 So now you have Pytch in your desktop, but now what?
 We don't have any code written for it so lets write something simple, a hello world program!